RIKEN-RCCS/lens3/v1/doc/admin-guide.md

 ## Administration Command (lens3-admin)

-Lens3 provides a lens3-admin command for direct database modifications.
+Lens3 provides "lens3-admin" command for direct database modifications.
 Note that it does not change the status of a MinIO instance, and the modifications will be reflected at the next start of a MinIO instance.
 Moreover, modifications could be inconsistent.

+"lens3-admin" command should typically be run on the same host of Lens3-Api.
+See a help by running
-See [lens3-admin.md](lens3-admin.md) for the list of commands.
+"lens3-admin -c api-config.yaml help", for the list of commands.

 ## Design Assumptions

-* Lens3 assumes an http front-end terminates SSL connections and performs authentications.
-It expects to receive a user identity in an http header.
+* Lens3 assumes a proxy (an http front-end) terminates SSL connections and performs authentications.
+It expects to receive a user identity in an http header X-REMOTE-USER.

 * Lens3 assumes a running environment isolated from users.
 MinIO runs as a user process and thus a user can kill/stop the process.
 It is